 There are ten existing shallow groundwater monitoring bores present surrounding the water storage dam on PL 1037 monitoring the underlying Westbourne Formation.
-Monitoring programs will also be developed for other project activities, such as additional water storage dams, as required.
+Monitoring programs will also be developed for other project activities, such as additional water storages, where required.

 6.2.3.2.
 Regional (Deep) Groundwater Monitoring